locnguyenvu/locnguyenvu.github.io/_posts/2023-03-22-read-log-with-bash-shell.markdown

 # Output: 1 + 2
 ```

-Now let's sum all messages.
+Now let's sum up all messages.
 I break the process into 3 steps
 1. Create `counter` variable starting from 0
 2. Get the dataset
 3. Loop through the dataset and increase the counter with the number on each line